 We’re not making this stuff up!
 Neuroscience backs up ancient wisdom and tells us exactly what to do to feel more joy right away!
 Check out the research that shows us how to create more joy.See the research

-Spoiler alert – it will benefit you, too.
+Spoiler alert – it will benefit you, too.here's why

-For people, for things, for moments.
+For people, for pets, for things, for moments and memories.
 For anything!
 Just pause for a moment and think about something that feels good in your world.
 Really FEEL that good feeling.
 Acknowledge it.

-That’s gratitude, and it will lead you to joy.
+Look at situations from a different point of view to see the bigger picture.
 So often we can’t make an immediate change in our circumstances.
 But we are always capable of changing how we look at things.
 You can think of a challenging task as hard work, or you can think of it as good exercise.
-Choose the thought that makes you feel more joy.
+Choose the thought that helps you feel more joy.

-Bonus: Doing a kindness for someone or telling someone you're grateful for them are two ways to build connection.
+Bonus: Doing a kindness for someone or telling someone you're grateful for them are two ways to build connection.here's why

 When you are kind to someone else, you end up being joyful, but why?
 Because we realize that we are made for goodness.